 - Samadhi/Oneness: Effortless, integrated being

-From the perspective of an adept practitioner, viewing yoga as a spiritual path is less than accurate.
-The analogy of a path implies a means/end relationship that does not hold up under the strict scrutiny of practice.
-Instead of a linear path of becoming, yoga is better described as a way of being accessible in each and every moment.
-In this light, the disciplines of yoga are techniques that clear obstacles that prevent us from being who and what we naturally are.
+From the perspective of an adept practitioner, yoga can be understood as a way of being accessible in each and every moment.
+In this light, the disciplines of yoga can clear obstacles that prevent us from being who and what we truly are.
 As the fruit is already present in the seed, yoga is not the result of any action to attain a goal.
 It is simply a return to our natural state.

-Out of this understanding, Kripalu uses four definitions of yoga that describe the qualities of a person acting from a state of yoga.
+Out of this understanding, Kripalu uses four definitions that describe the qualities of a person acting from a state of yoga.
 Each is drawn from an ancient and authoritative yoga text:

-- Yoga is skillfulness in action, a reference to a yogi’s capacity to act dynamically in ways that reliably produce positive results across all dimensions of life.
+- Yoga is skillfulness in action, a reference to a yogi’s capacity to act dynamically in ways that reliably produce positive life results.
 (Bhagavad Gita)

-- Yoga is the cessation of the modifications of the mind, a reference to a yogi’s capacity to see life and reality as it is without the filters of fears, fantasies, or other distortions.
+- Yoga is the cessation of the fluctuations of the mind, a reference to a yogi’s capacity to see life and reality as it is, without the filters of fears, fantasies, or other distortions.
 (Yoga Sutra)

-- Yoga is freedom, a reference to the bliss of wellbeing experienced whenever one steps into one’s natural rhythm of being, one’s appropriate purpose in life, and one’s natural place in the universe.
+- Yoga is freedom, a reference to the bliss of well-being experienced whenever one steps into one’s natural rhythm of being.
 (Yoga Bhashya)

 The Multidimensional Self of Yoga